Menu

 This guide gets you started and helps you cover all the bases for planning a cruise.
 For BBSA members, your point of contact for all cruise planning is the BBSA Cruising Fleet Captain.
 You can get the guidance you need from the Cruising Fleet Captain, and you can provide the information the Cruising Fleet Captain needs.

-A Cruise Kick-off Party is scheduled in Jan-Feb by the Cruising Fleet Captain to set up the Cruising Calendar for the year.
+A Cruise Kick-off Meeting is scheduled in Jan-Feb by the Cruising Fleet Captain to set up the Cruising Calendar for the year.
 It helps cruisers plan their summer if cruises are on the calendar early.
 However, you may add additional cruises to the calendar during the sailing season.
-Send an email with a completed Easy Cruise Planning Form to the Cruising Fleet Captain from the Cruising Contact page so they can add the cruise to the calendar.
+Send an email with a description of your cruise to the Cruising Fleet Captain so they can add the cruise to the calendar.

 Note that cruises are frequently planned in combination with the Hampton Yacht Club (HYC) Casual Cruisers.
 If so, the information you provide will be shared between the two groups, so they can be announced in both the Banter and the HYC Mainsheet.